60+ Resources to Get You Started on a Vegetarian Diet

 Raising Vegetarian Kids?
 Here Are Some Pointers – This is a good article on the benefits and dangers of raising kids on a veggie diet.
 It can be done, but you need to know what you’re doing.

-Vegetarian diets and children – Here you’ll get some concrete tips on how to feed your child on a vegetarian diet.
-It also points out to make sure consulting your doctor before you start off.
+Vegetarian diets and children – Here you’ll get some concrete tips on how to feed your child with a vegetarian lifestyle and still get all the nutrients they need.
+However, it is also important to make sure you consult with you doctor before you begin the new veggie diet.

 Fitness On a Vegetarian Diet

 Running: No Meat Athlete – Are you into running?
 Blogger Matt Frazier built a blog with immense knowledge on running on a vegan diet in the last couple of years.
 Also, you might have seen, I referenced his blog a couple of times already.